Updated September 15, 2025.

 An Orthodontist’s Specialties

-An orthodontist, meanwhile, is a dentist who’s undergone multiple years (usually 2-3) of additional specialty training in order to focus on alignment and bite issues.
+An orthodontist, meanwhile, is a dentist who has undergone multiple years (usually 2–3) of additional specialty training to focus on issues related to alignment and bite.
 Specifically, orthodontists diagnose and treat problems such as:

 - Crooked teeth